fireeye-ops/cache/resume.md

 - Monitored game backend servers for outages, issues.
 - Worked with Chef and various devops workflow tools primarily for [FoFoFum](http://fofofum.com).
-- Created a few internal scripts/tools, Dash for instance.
+- Created and modified a few internal Python/Ruby/Bash scripts/tools.
 - Introduced Docker into unit testing workflows.
 - Introduced Elastic Beanstalk for WordPress installations.~~
 - Performed a security audit for the Heartbleed vulnerability.